 In Surah Ale Imran, the Quran says “O believers!
 Believe strongly.”

-The messenger of God (peace be upon him) met Harris ibn Malik and asked him “how did you spend your morning?”
-He replied, “I spent my morning as a true believer”, the messenger cautioned him and said, “be careful of what you say, for everything has a reality and what is the reality of your faith?”
+The Messenger of Allah (peace be upon him) met Harris ibn Malik and asked him “how did you spend your morning?”
+He replied, “I spent my morning like a true believer”, the messenger cautioned him and said, “be careful of what you say, for everything has a reality and what is the reality of your faith?”
 He replied, “I have abandoned the world, my night is spent in worship, I fast during the day and sometimes it is as though I am seeing my Lord on the throne, on other occasions it is as though I am seeing people of paradise strolling in their gardens and I see the people of hell screaming” (Tabarani).

 The true and the fake